 If you are deferred or waitlisted don’t be sad or discouraged because you still have a chance for at least enrolling in that college.
 Maybe they have some reservations about your application, so they haven’t considered it in one go.
 But no worries you still have chances, all you need to do is write a Letter of Continued Interest to the college.

-A Letter of Continued Interest is nothing but informing the respective college that you are still interested in their college if they have any chances for your enrollment or any vacancy in their college.
-You can also inform them about your achievements if you have any in the letter.
+A Letter of Continued Interest is a letter written to the respective college to inform you that you are still interested in their college and if they have any chances for your enrollment or any vacancy in their college.
+It is often known as a waitlist letter of interest.

 How to write a Letter of Continued Interest?